sebitacasa/CastleApp-frontEnd/README.md

 ---

 ## 📖 Overview
-**CastleApp** is a mobile application designed to bridge the gap between modern technology and historical memory.
+**Echoes & Paths** is a mobile application designed to bridge the gap between modern technology and historical memory.
 It turns your surroundings into a living museum: using your location it surfaces nearby castles, ruins, museums, monuments and religious sites, enriched with descriptions and images.

 Places come from the **Google Places API** and are enriched with summaries and translations from **Wikipedia** (with **Europeana / Wikimedia** used for imagery), all served by the companion backend.
 On top of discovery, the app adds a light layer of gamification and social features — conquer places you physically visit, climb medieval ranks, and compare your map against your friends'.